jouvetg/igm/doc/write_ncdf_ex.md

 # Description:

-This IGM modules write 2D field variables defined in the list params.vars_to_save_ncdf_ex into the ncdf output file ex.nc
+This IGM modules write 2D field variables defined in the list params.vars_to_save_ncdf_ex into the ncdf output file output.nc

-The module takes variables defined in params.vars_to_save_ncdf_ex as input and return ex.nc
+The module takes variables defined in params.vars_to_save_ncdf_ex as input and return output.nc

 # Parameters: